[Analysis] Why Frontex won't leave Greece, like it left Hungary

 "The fact that the commission assessed the situation to be in breach of EU law did not change anything about the agency's operation in Hungary," he said.

-Frontex, instead, continued to provide assistance to the Hungarian authorities - who proceeded to carry more than 71,000 pushbacks, according to the Hungarian Helsinki Committee.
+Frontex, instead, continued to provide assistance to the Hungarian authorities - who proceeded to carry out more than 71,000 pushbacks, according to the Hungarian Helsinki Committee.

 EU politics